 Note: These charts indicate a substantial percentage of graduates whose plans are unknown compared to past years.
+This is due in part to disruption of careers due to the coronavirus pandemic.

 15 A list of disciplines assigned to each group is found in Appendix C.